Daniel4lm/DevCamp-Next.js-Blog-App/README.md

 - Docs: https://nextjs.org/docs
 - Source: https://github.com/vercel/next.js

 ### What I learned

 Comming soon ...

 ### Continued development

 ### TO-DO list

 Implement next features:

-- Finish welcome/home page
+- [ ] Finish welcome/home feed page
+- User Settings page
+  - [ ] Add web page with user account form
+  - [ ] Add web page with user password-change form
+- [x] Resize user avatar image while uploading(Implemented by using sharp package)
-- Complete page for searching posts by topic/tag(or incorporate it with the home page due the similar logic)
+- [ ] Complete page for searching posts by topic/tag(or incorporate it with the home page due the similar logic)
-- User can make comment on other comment(maybe something like @mention or comment reply)
+- [x] User can make comment on other comment.
+Maybe something like @mention or comment reply(implemented comment reply system)
-- Cover more code with tests
+- [ ] Cover more code with tests
-- Register/Login and customize their account
+- [x] Register/Login and customize their account(implemented by using NextAuth)
+- [ ] Implement Like feature for posts and comments
+- [ ] Implement Bookmark/tag feature for posts
-- Implement Follow/Unfollow users feature
+- [x] Implement Follow/Unfollow users feature
-- Receive activity messages when:
+- [ ] Receive activity messages when:
   - other users comment or like their posts/comments
   - other users start to follow them